What’s In The Name, Big Dog Mom?

-As a preschooler, I hardly understood the importance of health testing, what it meant to be a reputable breeder, or the special care that would need to be taken in order to care for and support a giant like Keola.
-My mother was absolutely devastated when she found out that Keola’s difficulty walking was due to hip dysplasia.
+As a preschooler, I hardly understood the importance of health testing, what it meant to be a reputable breeder or the special care that would need to be taken in order to care for and support giant breed dogs like Keola.

 Watching the will to live fade from this once happy, silly puppy afflicted with parvovirus was one of the saddest experiences of my young life.

-Maya, my first heart dog, was a beautiful apricot brindle mastiff and my first venture into the world of mastiffs as an adult.
+Maya, my first heart dog, was a beautiful apricot brindle mastiff and my first venture into the world of Mastiffs as an adult.
 Three months after my husband and I picked her up we brought home little Burton, a gorgeous yellow Labrador Retriever.

-They traveled with us across country, joined us camping, hiking and fishing, shared the joy of bringing our daughter into our family and eventually moved with us to Arizona where they both spent the last years of their lives.
+They traveled with us across the country, joined us camping, hiking, and fishing, shared the joy of bringing our daughter into our family and eventually moved with us to Arizona where they both spent the last years of their lives.

 Journey With Linus

 While Burton was still leaping into the pool at 14 years old, it was obvious to us that a piece of his heart left with her.

 My journey with Linus could take up this entire blog for the next year, but for now, I will just say that I learned more in the 18 months with Linus than I had in the 35 years prior about canine behavior and temperament.

 Sulley, our big, gorgeous fawn mastiff, turned two on December 4, 2016.
 He earned his AKC STAR Puppy and Canine Good Citizen titles with ease and is in the process of training to be a therapy dog.

 All who know Sulley know just how much he loves people, children, and especially, other dogs.
 He became quite possibly the happiest dog on earth when we brought home (not so) little Junior on December 27, 2016.

 Don’t forget to grab your FREE Do’s and Don’ts Guide to Big Dog Ownership.

-Big Dog Mom – Knowledge without all the Fluff.
+Big Dog Mom – Knowledge without all the Fluff

 My choice of the word “Fluff” is not meant to be derogatory, but it is meant to convey the double meaning to include our smaller (fluffy) companions.

-If you own a BIG DOG or want to, Big Dog Mom is the place to be!
+If you own a BIG DOG or want to, Big Dog Mom™ is the place to be!

-I believe BIG DOGS have unique and special needs that deserve a place dedicated just to them!
+BIG DOGS have unique and special needs that deserve a place dedicated just to them!

-The strength of the Big Dog Mom community will be dependent on folks like you who share my mission of improving the lives of big dogs everywhere.
-Please follow me on Facebook, Instagram, Pinterest, and Twitter.
+The strength of the Big Dog Mom community will be dependent on folks like you who share my mission of improving the lives of large and giant breed dogs everywhere.